ftatp/ftatp.github.io/about.md

 ---

 <p class="message">
   Software developer.
-Interest in computer graphics, especially in 3d real time rendering, and other elements contributes to electric games such as AI, martial arts, music, etc.
+Interest in computer graphics, especially in 3d real time rendering, and other elements which contribute to electric games such as AI, martial arts, music, etc.
 </p>